PureStorage-OpenConnect/oracle-scripts/README.md

 * Read tags of an Oracle storage snapshot

 # Technical Requirements
 All scripts in this repository are designed for Linux.
-Most will probably run on UNIX with minor modification.<br/>
+Most will probably run on UNIX with minor modification.

-The bash code in this repository relies upon the purevol executable being installed locally.<br/>
+The bash code in this repository relies upon the purevol executable being installed locally.

-The Python code in this repository relies on pypureclient Python library.<br/>
+The Python code in this repository relies on [pypureclient Python library.](https://pypi.org/project/py-pure-client).

-Python code that interacts with Oracle also requires the oracledb Python library.<br/>
+Python code that interacts with Oracle also requires the oracledb Python library.

 clonedb.sh - Script to clone single instance Oracle database mounted on filesystems